-In July-September 1921 William remarried at the age of 75!
-His new wife was Clara Abbott who was christened February 13th, 1876 at Hovingham, the daughter of Mary & Thomas Abbott.
+On August 1st, 1921 William remarried at Hovingham at the age of 75!
+His new wife was 45 year old Clara Abbott who was christened February 13th, 1876 at Hovingham, the daughter of Mary & Thomas Abbott, a station master.
 At the time of the 1901 census Clara was living in Hovingham with her widowed mother Mary & working as an elementary school teacher.

 Photos of William & Clara - picture on right taken c1932 (Courtesy of Carol Lee)

 Clara died on May 7th, 1936 at Hovingham.
 Administration of her will was granted at York on June 5th, 1936 to husband William, described as a retired assistant estate agent.
 Her effects were £760.1s.10d.